php-fig/fig-standards/proposed/rdf/rdf.md

 There are currently 5 RDF-libraries for PHP available ([EasyRdf][], [Erfurt][], [hardf][], [ARC2][] and [Saft][]).
 Each implements different areas with various quality and feature-coverage.
 Combined, they provide a rich feature-set from RDF data handling, serialization and parsing to database access.
 Therefore it is important, that each library uses the same data model for RDF data to allow data interchange.

 The goal of this PSR is to provide a base of RDF interfaces which can help to integrate RDF libraries and make data interchange over library borders possible.
+Furthermore, RDF implementations in general may also benefit.

 ## 2. Definitions